Efren Paredes, Jr. Resentencing Hearing Support Letter

 Those who wish to write their own personal letter separate from the template letter can do so.
 If you choose to do so please include information about your interactions with Efren and your thoughts about his character today.
 For example, you can discuss phone conversations, visits, or exchanging letters with him.

-We ask that you address any letters you write to Judge Charles LaSata.
+We ask that you address any letters you write to Judge Angela Pasula.
 Upon completion of the letters please mail them to Efren's family so they can make copies for Efren and his attorney, and submit the original letter to the court on your behalf.
 The letters should be mailed to:

 Efren Paredes, Jr.